 Gas Cards Distributed

 Helping Disadvantaged Youth with Education Assistance

 Number of young people helped: 4

-The year 2021 continued to present challenges worldwide, as well as for Our Lady of Light Conference of Saint Vincent de Paul.
-Yet we continued to be blessed with the time, talent and treasure from our supporters willing to help meet the greater demand we’ve experienced during the Covid-19 pandemic and our current economic times.
+The year 2022 continued to present challenges worldwide, as well as for Our Lady of Light Conference of Saint Vincent de Paul.
+Yet we continued to be blessed with the time, talent and treasure from our supporters willing to help meet the greater demand we’ve experienced due to Hurricane Ian and our current economic times.

 The following organizations have supported our mission with financial grants: